 Basalt has 1,754 existing units.
 Under the draft master plan, the total number of units could range from 3,197 under a “lower density” option and 3,521 under a “max density” option.
 The planning commission recommended a middle scenario.

-“The growth numbers are kind of staggering,” said Councilman Ryan Slack.
+“The growth numbers are kind of staggering,” Councilman Ryan Slack said.

 Councilman Bill Infante said the council needs plenty of time in future meetings to work through issues with the planning commission and consultants.